OS2bos/os2bos/README.rst

-# Project is discontinued and will no longer be maintained.
+**IMPORTANT!
+Project is discontinued and will no longer be maintained.**

 ======